wizvishak/arceus/README.md

 **This project has been tested and verified as working on native Ubuntu terminal and Windows command prompt + PowerShell using Node.js 10**

+Unfortunately, the background colors don't seem to work on Windows command prompt since it doesn't support it.
+I'm trying to resolve that issue tho.

 Pst.
 Consider **starring** the repository if you like it! <3